 For questions regarding accessibility, please stop by the visitor center or call the main office.

 There are public restrooms onsite.
-These are located at the main parking area and at the Visitor Center and are accessible all hours that the park is open.
+These are located at the main parking area, the Visitor Center, and the education building and are accessible all hours that the park is open.

 What to Bring